IaaS For Non-Profits

 Example 3: Environmental Advocacy Group

-An environmental group uses IaaS to analyze satellite imagery, helping them monitor deforestation and advocate for policy changes.
+An environmental non-profit uses IaaS to store and analyze satellite imagery, enabling them to monitor deforestation and advocate for policy changes.

 Faqs about iaas for non-profits